SkylineCommunications/dataminer-docs/connector-help/connector_help/iDirect Platform.md

 </tr>
 <tr class="even">
 <td>10.0.5.x [SLC Main]</td>
-<td><p>Reverted changes made in 10.0.3.x.This driver requires the display column to maintain the trend/alarm history when a replacement is done in the tables.
+<td><p>Reverted changes made in 10.0.3.x.
+This driver requires the display column to maintain the trend/alarm history when a replacement is done in the tables.
 Refer to the Notes section below for more information.</p>
 <p><strong>This range should be handled in parallel with range 10.0.6.x [SLC Main], when applicable (no DCF integration).</strong></p></td>
 <td>10.0.3.1</td>
 <td>From 10.0.3.x/10.0.4.x only - old trend data will be lost for the following tables: